CHANGE HISTORY. Reproductive Human Cloning = Identical Twins = True Happiness.

 Clearly any country that opposes the most fundamental type of reproduction in this universe (cloning) is denying individuals a fundamental right.
 Without cloning there will be no bodies of any kind and no life and that is exactly why a person can reproduce without the need for two genetic informations (what some people call fertilisation, meaning egg and sperm = the 50/50 moral, physical and intellectual mess).

 How far has human cloning research advanced worldwide?

 Dr Panayiotis Michael Zavos is at the forefront of reproductive human cloning since 2001.
 He is passionate about the subject, is brave enough to take risks by carrying experiments in secret locations, and rightly has suggested that in the past In Vitro Fertilization was condenmed by most people as something bad, and yet nowdays people cannot get enough of it.
-In his website http://www.tocloneornottoclone.com he says that human cloning is the process of introducing the DNA from one body cell into the egg that has been stripped of its DNA.
+He has said that human cloning is the process of introducing the DNA from one body cell into the egg that has been stripped of its DNA.
 The egg is then stimulated to become an embryo.
 When the cells of an embryo divide sufficiently, it is then transferred into the womb of a woman.

 Has he managed to clone somebody successfully yet?
 No, not yet.
 But this is because with so many countries banning reproductive human cloning research it is very difficult to achieve results quickly.
 Everything has to do with practice.
 The more practice the more perfection.
 It is just a matter of time.
 After all we are only trying to copy what nature itself does easily, eg identical twins.